ragenetresearch/democratizing-eye-tracking-rage-net/README.md

 # Democratizing Eye-Tracking?
-RAGE-net: Appearance-Based Gaze Estimation with Improved Attention Branch
+Appearance-Based Gaze Estimation with Improved Attention Branch

 ## About